-Key nutrients needed to boost testosterone in the body are: amino acids (protein), zinc, B vitamins, omega-3 fatty acids, and an overall anti-inflammatory diet.
+Key nutrients needed to boost testosterone in the body are amino acids (protein), zinc, B vitamins, omega-3 fatty acids, and an overall anti-inflammatory diet.
 These nutrients are found in both plant-based and animal-based foods, but there’s no reason to think that one needs to eat steak, eggs, chicken, fish, or drink milk to boost testosterone.
-In fact, many animal-based foods can actually increase estrogen in the body, which lowers testosterone and can lead to some negative side effects due the estrogen coming from animals that have hormones our bodies weren’t meant to consume.
+Many animal-based foods can increase estrogen in the body, which lowers testosterone and can lead to some negative side effects due to the estrogen coming from animals that have hormones our bodies weren’t meant to consume.

-Regardless that animal-based foods and dairy-based protein powders or supplements are promoted to boost testosterone levels, in some studies vegans have actually been found to have higher levels of testosterone than meat-eaters or even vegetarians.
-The best part is, they also had less cancer risks due to the removal of animal proteins in their diets.
+Regardless that animal-based foods and dairy-based protein powders or supplements are promoted to boost testosterone levels, in some studies, vegans have been found to have higher levels of testosterone than meat-eaters or even vegetarians.
+The best part is, that they also had fewer cancer risks due to the removal of animal proteins in their diets.

 To boost your testosterone without the risks of eating animal-based foods, here are some of the best plant-based options that you’ll want to add to your daily menu if you can.
 These are delicious proof that you can boost testosterone in the body without having to eat animals to get your fill!